digitaltwinconsortium/ManufacturingOntologies/Tools/DynamicsFS/ConfigureDynamicsFS.md

 | project AssetName, Name, Value, Timestamp}
 ```

-2; Create a new workflow in the Azure Logic App.
+2; Create a new workflow in Azure Logic App.
 Create a 'Recurrance' trigger to start - every 3 minutes.
 Create as action 'Azure Data Explorer' and select the Run KQL Query.

 ![Run KQL Query](img/flow2kqleury.png)

-3; Put your cluster URL, select your database and use the Function name created in step 1 as Query.
+3; Enter your Azure Data Explorer Cluster URL, then select your database and use the function name created in step 1 as the query.

 ![Alt text](img/flow2adx.png)

-4; Select Microsoft Dataverse as next action and put the below configuration in the fields.
+4; Select Microsoft Dataverse as action and put the below configuration in the fields:

 ![Configure FS](img/flow2fieldservices.png)

-5; Run the workflow and you should see new IoT Alerts in your Dynamics365 FS dashboard!
+5; Run the workflow and to see new alerts being generated in your Dynamics 365 Field Service dashboard:

 ![View your alerts in Dynamics365 FS](img/dynamicsiotalerts.png)